ORM-like behaviour with `db.Record`, `db.Store` and hooks

 The purpose of this method is for models to run preliminary checks on their own data before executing a query.

-Make sure your model satisfies the db.Validator
+If you're using hooks, make sure your model satisfies the

 interface at compile time: